enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/resources.rst

 As singleton resources are created by the engine, the jar files containing resource & resource factory must be available to the engine class loader.
-For this reason, the jar files must be placed manually inside the $JQM_ROOT/ext directory (and they do not need to be placed inside the dependencies of the payload, even if it does not hurt to have them there).
+For this reason, the jar files must be placed manually inside the $JQM_ROOT/ext directory (and they do not need to be placed inside the dependencies of the payload, even if it does not hurt to have them there when the default parent-first class loading is used).
 For a resource which provider is within the payload, being a singleton is impossible - the engine class context has no access to the payload class context.

 By default, the $JQM_ROOT/ext directory contains the following providers, ready to be used as singleton (or not) resources: